neodelux/tsh/README.md

-# ⛏️ TSH Bot (Time Stamped Hash)
+# ⛏️ TSH Telegram Bot

-This repository contains a Telegram bot for the **TSH (Time Stamped Hash)** project.
+Telegram bot for mining unique SHA-256 hashes.

-> This code is provided **for educational purposes only** and cannot be used in any way without explicit permission.
+This is a **read-only** repository — you can study the code, but not use it in any way.

+> This project is protected under a [Read-Only License](LICENSE).
+> You may only view and analyze the source code.

+---

-## 📌 Features
+## 🔧 Features

-- Mining unique SHA-256 hashes based on time
+- Mining unique hashes based on time
-- Sending TSH between users with dynamic fees
+- Sending TSH between users with fees
-- Admin broadcasting to all users
+- Admin broadcasting
+- User balance tracking
 - Top miners leaderboard
 - SQLite-based persistence

+---

 ## 🔒 License

-This project is licensed under the **No License — Read Only** license (see [LICENSE](LICENSE)).

-You are free to read and study this code, but **no use, redistribution, or modification is allowed** without prior written consent.
+See [LICENSE](LICENSE) file for full terms.

+You are allowed to:
+✅ Read and study the code

+You are NOT allowed to:
+❌ Use this code in your projects
+❌ Modify or redistribute
+❌ Copy or store the code
+❌ Embed parts of the code into other works

+---

 ## ✅ Requirements